Retirement Retired Life

 Even if you’ve never heard of this mountain town, you’ve probably seen photos of its glistening lake and stunning mountains.

-The cost of living in California is high in most areas, but the real estate in Tahoe comes at a premium.
+The cost of living in California is high in most areas, but Tahoe real estate is expensive.
 It’s a tough place to live on a budget.

 Asheville, North Carolina